-Question: I took advantage of the increased lifetime exemption amount and it has reverted back to a lower amount – now what?
+Question: I took advantage of the increased lifetime exemption amount but heard that it will revert back to a lower amount – now what?

-Answer: Under the Tax Cuts and Jobs Act (TCJA) passed at the end of 2017, the basic exclusion for estate and gift tax was increased to $10 million, indexed for inflation after 2011, for decedents dying after 12/31/2017 and before 1/1/2026.
-The increased amount is set to revert back to $5 million for gifts made and estates of decedents dying after 12/31/2025.
-With the increased amount being temporary, the IRS has proposed regulations to prevent a “clawback” of the applicable exclusion amount.
-The proposed anti- clawback regulations will allow the exclusion amount to be the greater of the two credit amounts for decedents dying after 12/31/2025 that made gifts under the higher exclusion amount.
+Answer: Under the Tax Cuts and Jobs Act (TCJA) passed at the end of 2017, the basic exclusion for estate and gift tax was increased to $10 million, indexed for inflation after 2011, for individuals dying after 12/31/2017 and before 1/1/2026.
+The increased amount is set to revert back to $5 million for gifts made and estates of individiuals dying after 12/31/2025.
+With the increased amount being temporary, the IRS has finalized regulations to prevent a “clawback” of the applicable exclusion amount.
+The anti- clawback regulations allow the exclusion amount to be the greater of the two amounts for individuals dying after 12/31/2025 who made gifts under the higher exclusion amount.

-As of the end of June 2019, the proposed regulations have still not been finalized.
-For additional information on the increased exemption, the proposed anti-clawback regulations and your estate planning questions, please contact one of our tax professionals for assistance.
+For additional information on the increased exemption, the anti-clawback regulations, and your estate planning questions, please contact one of our tax professionals for assistance.
 Unclaw yourself – give us a ring!

 Latest posts by Melissa Chauvin, CPA

 - The Lifetime Exemption – Updated with Melissa Chauvin - June 16, 2020

 - Like Kind Exchange Options - January 21, 2020